BurcinSayin/ButterflyValley/Secret/Ritual/Temporal_Regression.md

 ---

 Originally created by the legendary Emperor Xin, this powerful ritual allows the casters to send willing targets backward in time.
-However, each use causes a minute fragment of cosmic energy to seep into the material plane, slowly altering the fabric of reality.
+However, each use causes a minute fragment of cosmic energy ( fragment of YOG-SOTHOTH ) to seep into the material plane, slowly altering the fabric of reality.

 **Critical Success** The targets arrive at the intended destination in the past without any ill effects, able to act immediately.